google/turbinia/docs/developing-new-tasks.md

 This will:
 *   Run the command as specified
-*   Save the stdout and stderr in the results object specifed
+*   Save the stdout and stderr in the results object specified

 Also, because `close=True` is set in this call, it will finalze the results in order to prepare them to be returned to to the Task Manager.
 Closing a result